Note: None of the below should be considered legal advice.

-Section 999.315 of the regulations specifically addresses dark patterns and reiterates that the methods provided for users to opt-out of sale of their personal information must be easy and not designed to discourage opt-out.
+Section 999.315 of the regulations specifically address dark patterns and reiterates that the methods provided for users to opt-out of the sale of their personal information must be easy and not designed to discourage opt-out.

 This type of language provides a lot of room for interpretation, so the regulation attempts to provide a little more clarity through the following examples: